dschmura/add_active_link.js/README.md

 # add_active_link

-## Javascript snippet for Rails projects that parses the url for the current page, and adds an 'active' class decoration to links that match the current page.
+## jQuery snippet for Rails projects that parses the url for the current page, and adds an 'active' class decoration to links that match the current page.

+### add_active_link has jquery as a dependency.

 ## Default configuration